DQYisHangry/FundEnvision/README.md

 ## This project is a Python-based application that:
 Scrapes publicly available fund data from financial websites.

-Stores the scraped data in a relational database (MySQL by default; SQLite can be used for demos).
+Stores the scraped data in a relational database (MySQL by default).

 Allows processing and querying of the stored data (e.g., search by fund code, view historical NAV).